Gonzalo-Busson/SecureAuthChallenge/README.md

 The String variable  "item" can be edited in orther to change the item we want to search.

 Expected result : Script should print  the URL used, api response coide , limit of items listed and amount of items found.
-Also it will print all titel of items found.
+Also it will print all titels of items retrived.